+questions or the guest speakers.

-PROFESSIONAL ASSOCIATIONS, UNIONS AND PRIMARY HEALTH CARE Class preparation Downe-Wamboldt, B. BCNU (1997).
-Associations or Describe the goals/mandates of unions and 15 unions.
+PROFESSIONAL ASSOCIATIONS, UNIONS

+AND PRIMARY HEALTH CARE

+Class preparation Downe-Wamboldt, B.

+BCNU (1997).
+Associations or

+15 Describe the goals/mandates of unions and unions.
 C.N.A.
-Today, professional associations.
-What are the 7(2), 4-5. similarities and differences?
-Prepare questions for quest speakers BCNU (2000) Background Review the BCNU article re the to bargaining: What issues background to bargaining. will BC nurses face when RNABC we negotiate a new Primary Health Care and C.N.A. provincial collective Define "Primary health care" agreement in 2001?
-Describe the principles upon which primary BCNUUpdate.
-19(2) 15health care is based 30.
-Describe the role of the nurse in relation to the principles of primary health care Canadian nurses association.
-A framework Class discussion for health care delivery.
-Guest speakers from RNABC and BCNU Canadian nurses association policy statement (1995).
-The role of the nurse in primary health care.
+Today ,

+professional associations.
+What are the 7(2), 4-5.

+similarities and differences?

+Prepare questions for guest speakers

+Canadian nurses

+RNABC association.
+A framework

+Primary Health Care and C.N.A. for health care delivery.

+Define "Primary health care"

+Describe the principles upon which primary

+health care is based

+Describe the role of the nurse in relation to

+the principles of primary health care

+•

+Class discussion

+Guest speakers from RNABC and BCNU